MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 does not directly appear in the estimation problem, but only serves to push the optimization process in a certain direction in control space;
 this operator is specified by ``gen*Precond`` (:math:`=1` by default).

+Note that control parameters exist for each individual near surface atmospheric state variable, as well as the net heat and salt (EmPmR) fluxes.
+The user must be mindful of control parameter combinations that make sense according to their specific setup, e.g. with the :ref:`<<EXF package>><<_ssub_phys_pkg_exf_config>>`.

 .. _sec:pkg:smooth: